francois-berder/trace-decoder/doc/sifive_perf.md

 Following the marker identification will be a second 32 bit data acquisition message that contains the counter mask.
 Non-zero bits in the mask give which HPM counters will be recorded.

-Following the counter mask will be a series of 0 to 29 data acquisition messages with the programming of any HPM counters from counter 3 and up that are being recorded.
+Following the counter mask will be a series of 0 to 58 data acquisition messages with the programming of any HPM counters from counter 3 and up that are being recorded.
+There will be two data acquistion messages for every HPM counter from 3 to 31 selected in the counter mask (each configuration register is 64 bits).
 The programming for HPM counters 0, 1, and 2 is not provided in the marker counter definitions (if they are selected by the mask) because they are fixed-function and cannot be programmed.

-HPM performance counter configuration registers are 64 bits, but the current metal HPM routines only read the lower 32 bits.
-Because of this restriction, only the lower 32 bits are currently written into the marker messages.
-In the future all 64 bits will be written as two full 32 bit data acquisition messages.

 Below is an example of the format for a timer ISR or manual marker written into the trace buffer.
 It assumes ITC channel 6 for performance data, and an HPM counter mask of 0x00000007.
 This marker will not contain any counter configuration data because only counters 0, 1, and 2 are being captured.